fengbingchun/OpenCV_Test/README.md

 - it has a template class Mat_ replace of OpenCV's Mat class: src/fbc_cv/include/core/mat.hpp
 - interface names are consistent with OpenCV3.1
 - each algorithm's result is same with OpenCV3.1
+- the codes are written in C++ without dependence on any 3rd-party libraries

 **The algorithms have been implemented include:**
 - resize